yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 ### If logical(z) then  \\(f(x)= 0\\)

-Introduce a new binary variable \\(z\\) to represent the logical condition using the methods above, and then use the standard implication.
+Introduce a new binary variable \\(s\\) to represent the logical condition using the methods above, and then use the standard implication.

 This is a general strategy throughout.
 If you enter complex expressions, introduce new variables for simple sub-parts and build the complete model by combining simple standard models.